joaofalonso/joaofalonso/README.md

 ### Hi there 👋

+I'm João Francisco Alonso.

 - 🌱
+  - System Desgin
-  - Software Architecture & Engineering
+  - Software Engineering
-  - Java
+  - Java\Python\

 <!--
 **joaofalonso/joaofalonso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.